Catherine-DuBay/DuBay-Python-Portfolio/StreamlitAppFinal/README.md

 ### 🔗 [Link](https://timeline-final.streamlit.app) to Timeline Streamlit App.

 🔍 Skills At a Glance:
-Streamlit web app deployment, game mechanics design, conditional logic, interactive UI creation, data management, user input validation, session state handling
+- Streamlit web app deployment
+- Game mechanics design
+- Conditional logic
+- Interactive UI creation
+- Data management
+- User input validation
+- Session state handling

 This is the home page README file for my Streamlit Final Project.
 I hope this page provides insight into why I created this app as well as teaches those about the programming behind it.